 CABT, the Coalition Against Bigger Trucks, strongly supported by BIAMI, successfully kept an amendment allowing bigger trucks from inclusion in a Transportation, Housing and Urban Development bill voted on July 17th.
 This victory - the first in what will be a long, challenging battle - is especially notable because of powerful lobbying from big truck proponents FedEx, UPS, and Amazon.

 BIAMI opposes "Double 33s" because research and traffic safety data demonstrate that their enormous size and poor braking ability cause significantly more accidents and deaths than even the double trailer trucks now on our roads.
 And the major damage they do to roads and bridges would cost Michigan taxpayers a fortune.

-BIAMI promises to keep the fight going, and we urge your support of CABT’s effort.
-Learn more at www.cabt.org.
+BIAMI promises to keep the fight going, and we urge your support of CABT's effort.
+Learn more on the CABT site.

 "Bad Behavior Also Applies to Insurance Companies"

 Thanks to the FREEP's JC Reindl for an informative overview of Michigan's auto no-fault situation.
 The series shines in underscoring the unethical and often illegal behavior of certain lawyers, facilities, doctors, and hospitals.
 But bad behavior also applies to insurance companies, which routinely delay or deny claims, dispute medically valid diagnoses, and do everything possible to avoid fulfilling their contractual obligations - all while raking in enormous profits and jacking up costs for other providers that keep premiums rising.